thangbuiq/docs/docs/devops/using-git-bot-in-ci.md

-# using git bot in CI
+# using git bot in CI workflow

+> this works for any CI/CD tool, but I will use GitHub Actions as an example.

 ## use case